Owen Miller Player Props: Brewers vs. Red Sox

-Owen Miller -- 1-for-4 in his most recent game -- will be in action for the Milwaukee Brewers against the Boston Red Sox, with Nick Pivetta on the mound, on April 21 at 8:10 PM ET.
+On Saturday, Owen Miller (coming off going 1-for-4) and the Milwaukee Brewers face the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
+First pitch is at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Mariners.
+He had a one-hit performance in his last game (1-for-4) against the Red Sox.

 Owen Miller Game Info & Props vs. the Red Sox